Last Updated on

 Because of their distance from the sun, Uranus and Neptune don’t reflect back enough light for us to see them without telescopic aid.
 For a bit of reference, an astronomical unit is the approximate distance between the Earth and the sun — about 93 million miles.
 Uranus is nearly 20 astronomical units from the sun.
 Neptune is even farther at a distance of around 30 astronomical units from the sun.

 That said, Uranus does have rare exceptions.
 On very seldom occasions, Uranus becomes just barely visible by the naked eye.
 However, the window in which you can see this icy giant from Earth without a telescope is very short — a few hours or less.
 During that time, you have to know exactly where to look.
 Even then, you’ll only barely be able to make it out as a glowing ball that looks out of place among some constellation.

 Still, these occasional moments of perfect alignment when you can see Uranus from Earth without a telescope are few and far between.
 Since they last only a short time, not many people will ever get to experience this phenomenon.
 Neptune, on the other hand, is never visible from Earth without the aid of a high-powered telescope.

 If you thought you needed loads of expensive equipment to get started with astronomy, hopefully, this article has helped you to realize the truth.
-Even with no equipment at all, just like our ancestors had in ancient times, you can still observe the heavens and see celestial bodies that are hundreds of millions of miles from us.
+There are planets that are visible without a telescope and even with no equipment at all, just like our ancestors had in ancient times, you can still observe the heavens and see celestial bodies that are hundreds of millions of miles from us.
 That’s like looking back in time, as the light takes time to travel such a massive distance.
 Maybe now, the next time you look into the night sky, you’ll give a little extra thought to the brightest shimmering dots up in that endless expanse.
 After all, they just might be planets and not stars.

 Featured Image Credit: Pixabay